 Sierra Nevada red fox (Vulpes vulpes necator) (California threatened).
 They generally occur above 5,000 feet in forest and fell fields but may visit lower elevation areas as well in summer.
 There are currently no known den sites and most of the sightings have been in developed areas along the main park road within Lassen Volcanic National Park.
 This species is known to beg at parking areas and campgrounds throughout the park.
 A study was done on this species within Lassen Volcanic National Park and surrounding areas from 1997 to 2004.
 Five Sierra Nevada red foxes were captured and radio collared with this project.
 During the study, three of the collared red foxes died.
 Two of natural causes and one was fatally wounded by a domestic dog attack.
-Since the study, the batteries in the radio collars on the remaining foxes have died so the location and status of these foxes is unknown.
-From 2004 to 2007 there have been four sightings of a fox in the same area near Lassen Peak.
-It is assumed this is the same individual since it was observed in exactly the same area for four years.
-No radio collar has been visible on this individual.
+Beginning in 2015 The California Department of Fish and Wildlife (CDF&W) has been deploying camera traps along trails within Lassen Volcanic National Park to detect SNRF.
+In 2017 the park conducted a parkwide camera survey to detect mesocarnivores (medium sized carnivores) and did detect SNRF during these surveys.
+In the winter of 2018 CDF&W set out traps and successfully caught and radio collared threeSNRF (one male and two females).
+One of the females was pregnant upon capture and radio telemetry data led staff to a den located on the eastern flank of Lassen Peak.
+This female had one pup in 2018.
+Data from these three collared SNRF will be used in developing a comprehensive strategy to manage this species into the future.